Burns Beck Moss

 Entry feeAll donations are gratefully received.

 There is a level waymarked circular footpath around the eastern side of the reserve with sections of boardwalk and bridges crossing the wet areas (0.9km/0.6miles).
+Update July 2020 - a section of footpath has been closed for repair.
+The circular route is currently not in operation.

 The reserve can be accessed directly from the public road.